-As stated previously, revenues for developed technology were estimated by management for the remainder of fiscal year 1999 through fiscal year 2004.
+Revenues for developed technology were estimated by management for the remainder of fiscal year 1999 through fiscal year 2004.
 Management's estimates reflect a gradual decline in revenues from developed technologies after considering historical product life cycles and anticipated product release dates.
 While revenues derived from both developed and in-process technologies are estimated to decline over the next several fiscal years, overall revenues attributable to the Genius products and technologies are anticipated to grow in absolute dollars and as a percentage of aggregate revenue to reflect the growth of future (yet-to-be-developed) technologies.
-Management's analysis also considered anticipated product release dates for Autodesk's mechanical CAD products, as well as release dates for the various acquired Genius products and technologies which are interoperable with Autodesk's mechanical CAD products.
-The overall technology life was estimated to be approximately three to four years for the Genius Desktop and Genius Vario and Modules products, and approximately five to six years for all other Genius products and technologies purchased by Autodesk.
+Operating expenses, including general and administrative, marketing and sales, were based on anticipated costs after the Genius operations were merged into Autodesk's operating structure.
+Because Autodesk and Genius share the same marketing and distribution channel, operating expenses related to the developed technology were estimated to be lower than the historical operating expense structure of Autodesk.